angular/components/src/lib/table/table.md

 filter out the row if it does not contain the filter string.
 By default, the row data reducing function will concatenate all the object values and convert them to lowercase.

-For example, the data object `{id: 123, name: ‘Mr. Smith', favoriteColor: ‘blue'}` will be reduced to `123mr. smithblue`.
+For example, the data object `{id: 123, name: 'Mr. Smith', favoriteColor: 'blue'}` will be reduced to `123mr. smithblue`.
 If your filter string was `blue` then it would be considered a match because it is contained in the reduced string, and the row would be displayed in the table.